 Having the skill to communicate in the most spoken language in the world is of vital importance in today's society.
 It is predicted that in the foreseeable future - perhaps this decade - China will have the largest economy in the world, creating future job opportunities for St Margaret's students.
 This course will help students to work towards becoming a highly skilled young woman with a competitive edge in the job market.
 Through the application of increased vocabulary and grammar recognition, students will be able to discuss topics in depth and to create extended written texts.
 The use of blended learning technologies will give students more autonomy over their learning and the ability work at a pace compatible with their skills and needs.
 By the end of this course students will be able to communicate ideas and opinions related to their immediate world and the wider community.
-This course is recommended for students who enjoy a challenge and love to achieve while having fun at the same time.

 Only students who have studied Chinese in Year 9 or who are background speakers should consider undertaking this course.
-If you are considering studying Chinese in Years 11 and 12 you must complete the Years 9/10 course.
+If you are considering studying Chinese in Years 11 and 12 you must complete the Years 9 and 10 sequence of learning.

+Unit I Health

-Unit Health, Topic I - Seeing a doctor - you will learn how to describe your symptoms and discuss the pros and cons of visiting a traditional Chinese medicine doctor or Western medicine doctor.
+Topic I: Seeing a doctor.
+You will learn how to describe your symptoms and discuss the pros and cons of visiting a traditional Chinese medicine doctor or Western medicine doctor.

-Topic 2 - Healthy lifestyle (nutrition, sleep and exercise) - What does the healthy diet pyramid recommend?
+Topic 2: Healthy lifestyle (nutrition, sleep and exercise).
 How are Chinese people's diets changing?
 What advice do scientists and nutritionists give?
 What do the Chinese Youth Health Guidelines say?
 And how do these recommendations compare with ours?
 You will learn how to talk like an expert to give an evidence-based opinion regarding how to lead a healthy lifestyle.

+Unit 2 Education

-Unit Education Topic I - School life - You will discuss your day-to-day school experiences such as classes, routines, subject choices, interests and extracurricular activities.
+Topic I: School life.
+You will discuss your day-to-day school experiences such as classes, routines, subject choices, interests and extracurricular activities.
 You will also examine the pressures of studying and school life, making comparisons between students' experiences in Australia and China.

-Topic 2 - Choices - As Year 10 students, you will have been thinking about choices you need to make for your senior schooling years - What subjects do you want to do?
+Topic 2: Choices.
+You have been thinking about choices you need to make for your senior schooling years.
 What sort of career are you interested in?
 Would you be willing to take on a part time job or a leadership position?
-We will explore the reasons for the choices we make, and talk about whether or not our parents support our choices.
+We will explore the reasons for the choices we make.